 Groundbreaking Analysis of Hate Crime Laws Finds Limitations and Opportunities in the Face of Rising Hate Violence

-With a rise in hate violence across the country, a new report from the Movement Advancement Project (MAP) and 16 leading civil rights organizations provides a groundbreaking analysis of state and federal hate crime laws.
+With a rise in hate violence across the country, a new report from the Movement Advancement Project (MAP), NCTE, and 15 more leading civil rights organizations provides a groundbreaking analysis of state and federal hate crime laws.
 The report features a foreword by Judy Shepard, mother of Matthew Shepard and Board/Chair President of the Matthew Shephard Foundation.
 (Read the report.)

 The report provides a comprehensive look at both the opportunities and limitations of hate crime laws as a means of preventing and addressing hate violence.
 While responding to hate violence is imperative, the report finds that hate crime laws across the country are inconsistent and provide complex and incomplete methods of addressing hate violence.
 This analysis comes amid a spike in hate crimes in recent years – and as the country is examining racial justice and racial bias in our criminal justice system.